-CANADIAN POLITICS AND GOVERNANCE
+CANADIAN POLITICS AND GOVERNMENT

 This course understands the governance of the body in at least two ways.
 First, governance occurs on groups of bodies, with power exerted to control people on the basis of shared physiological traits (imagined or real) and behaviours assumed to relate to those traits.
 Second, governance occurs on individual bodies, with power exerted in relation to a specific body part, fluid, or tissue.
 Throughout the course, we will examine a group and then a related body part, fluid, or tissue in turn, connecting the governance of groups to individuals to understand the relationship between bodies, politics, and power.

 Public policy analysis has alternately been described as a science and an art.
 On the one hand, analyzing public policy involves a systematic approach to problem identification, definition, and solving through a weighing of evidence and options.
 From this view, policy analysis involves a set of tools that should be applied as objectively as possible to determine the best possible policy options to be enacted for the public good.
 On the other hand, every part of the process of policy making is intensely political, and imbued with longstanding histories of power and privilege that shape what problems are seen to arise and what options are possible.
-From this view, objectivity is never possible and the ‘public good’ depends on who comprises the ‘public’ and who benefits from notions of the ‘good.’
+From this view, objectivity is never possible and the “public good” depends on who comprises the “public” and who benefits from the “good.”

 This course intends to help you think about policy analysis from both of these perspectives—as both science and art—and to find ways to navigate a middle ground as policy scholars and/or practitioners.
 It proceeds in three parts.
 To begin, we will examine some of the theories and concepts relevant to the contemporary study of public policy.
-Then, we will work through the ‘policy cycle’ identifying how policy is made in theory and in practice, as well as how and when various stages of the policy cycle are most effective.
-We will conclude the course by studying some factors that further complicate the policy cycle, including the timing of policy making, federalism, and intersectionality and looking towards (radical) policy futures.”
+Then, we will work through the “policy cycle” identifying how policy is made in theory and in practice, as well as how and when various stages of the policy cycle are most effective.
+We will conclude the course by studying some factors that further complicate the policy cycle, including the timing of policy making, federalism, and intersectionality and looking towards (radical) policy futures.